The Ultimate Guide to EBC & Amazon A+ Content

 After uploading your content, you can then submit it for approval.
 This step typically takes a few hours to around 2 days, and when your A+ Content is approved, you usually have to wait for around 24 hours before it’s published.

 If it’s rejected, Amazon will let you know what changes you need to make.
 After making the necessary changes, you can resubmit.

 EBC Modules vs. Pure Images: Which Is Better?

 When you’re uploading your A+ Content, you are allowed a maximum of 5 modules.
-There are pre-made modules available, but you can customize them to have full control over the visual presentation of your content.
+There are pre-made modules available where you basically upload photos and have some plain text alongside it.
+This is easy but your limited to the confines of the pre-selected layouts Amazon gives you.
+Alternatively, you can simply upload “pure images” (i.e. images with your text embedded in it) which gives you full control over presentation.
 So which one should you use?

 Using pure images provides more creative freedom but may hurt SEO.
 When you use pure images in your A+ Content, you are fully in control of the design.
 You decide which image goes where and how they’re shaped.
 However, since these are images, the text can’t be indexed by search engines.
 (Remember, Amazon does not index EBC, but Google does.)

 To use pure images, we ‘stack’ multiple Standard Image Header A+ modules on top of each other.
 These modules typically accept an image size of 970px x 600px, so if we want a taller image, we would put two of these modules together, resulting in a 970px Wide x 1200px High image.